willie82486/FOR-QAOA/README.md

 # FOR-QAOA_GPU
-Quantum approximate optimization algorithm on GPU platform.
+Simulate the Quantum Approximate Optimization Algorithm (QAOA) on a classical computer using a GPU platform.

+## Getting started

+1. Clone this repository and navigate to the corresponding directory.